vectara/vectara-docs/www/docs/quickstart.md

 * Displays a Welcome message
 * Provides links to this documentation site and the community forum.

-### Corpora
+### Indices

-* Lists your corpora (also known as indices, which are containers for your data).
+* Lists your indices (also known as corpora), which are containers for your data.
 * This list is empty since you just created an account.
 Once you create additional corpora, you can easily access them from this list.
-* Searches existing corpus names and descriptions once you begin creating them
+* Searches existing index names and descriptions once you begin creating them
 * Click **Take a tour** in the upper-right corner to view an interactive demo of the UI.
-* Click **Create** in the upper-right corner to get started with corpus creation.
+* Click **Create index** in the upper-right corner to get started with index creation.

 ### Authentication